Learning from Neighbors about a Changing State

-We say an event occurs \emph{asymptotically almost surely} if for any $\varepsilon>0$, the event occurs with probability at least $1-\varepsilon$ for $n$ sufficiently large. \begin{thm} Let $\varepsilon>0$.
-If an environment satisfies signal diversity, asymptotically almost surely $G_{n}$ has a equilibrium where the $\varepsilon$-perfect aggregation benchmark is achieved. \end{thm} So on large networks, society is very likely to aggregate information as well as possible.
-The uncertainty in this statement is over the network, as there is always a small probability of a realized network which obstructs learning (e.g., an agent has no neighbors).
-We give an outline of the argument next, and the proof appears in Appendix \ref{sec:Proof-of-Theorem-diverse}. \begin{proof}[Outline of the argument] To give intuition for the result, we first describe why the theorem holds on the complete network\footnote{ Note this is a special case of the stochastic block model.} in the $m=1$ case.
+To give intuition for Theorem \ref{thm:DiverseSignals}, we first describe why the theorem holds on the complete network\footnote{Note this is a special case of the stochastic block model.} with two signal types $A$ and $B$ in the $m=1$ case.
 This echoes the intuition of the example in the introduction.
 We then discuss the challenges involved in generalizing the result to our general stochastic block model networks, and the techniques we use to overcome those challenges.

 Consider a time-$t$ agent, $(i,t)$.
-We define her \emph{social signal} $r_{i,t}$ to be the optimal estimate of $\theta_{t-1}$ based on the actions she has observed in her neighborhood.
-On the complete network, all players have the same social signal, which we call $r_{t}$.\footnote{ In particular, agent $(i,t)$ sees everyone's past action, including the one taken last period at the same node.}
+Recall that the social signal $r_{i,t}$ is the optimal estimate of $\theta_{t-1}$ based on the actions $(i,t)$ has observed in her neighborhood.
+In the complete network, all agents have the same social signal, which we call $r_{t}$.\footnote{In particular, agent $(i,t)$ sees everyone's past action, including the one taken last period at the same node.}

-At any equilibrium, each agent's action is a weighted average of her private signal and this social signal:\footnote{ Agent $i$'s weights on her observations $s_{i,t}$ and $\rho a_{j,t-1}$ sum to $1$, because the optimal action is an unbiased estimate of $\theta_{t}$.}
+At any equilibrium, each agent's action is a weighted average of her private signal and this social signal.